ecssiah/libgdx-and-jruby/README.md

   end

-  ...

 Much of this doesn't exist yet, but it lays the foundation for the box2d world and control of the player.
 Some constants need to be added to C.rb as well.
 C::PLAYER and C::TILE are hexadecimal constants that are used for collision filtering.
 And C::GRAVITY is...well, the gravity.
 Add them now.
 Notice that the player's position is in world units and not pixels thanks to the box2d conversions.

-The update and render method are basic libgdx.
 Make sure to add the debugRenderer.render call.

-GameScreen.rb update(delta):
+GameScreen.rb update:

     @world.step(C::BOX_STEP, C::BOX_VELOCITY_ITERATIONS, C::BOX_POSITION_ITERATIONS)